CudoVentures/cosmos-sdk/README.md

 ### CUDOS-1464 added authz non-determinism module fix

-There was a non-determinism bug in cosmos-sdk, which was quickly fixed in new coosmos-sdk versions.
+There was a non-determinism bug in cosmos-sdk, which was quickly fixed in new cosmos-sdk versions.
 We added it manually so we can have it asap.

 The fix consists in sorting the keys in `events.go`'s `TypedEventToEvent`, before iterating over them, so that they are always iterated in the same order.

 There was also a test added.

+The official PR of cosmos-sdk is available [here](https://github.com/cosmos/cosmos-sdk/pull/12781/files).